Nishith-reddy/Nishith-reddy.github.io/_doc/Manual.md

 #### V1.8

-- Brand new [Archive](https://huangxuan.me/archive/) page!
-It combines previous Archive and Tag page and it's backward-cmpatible.
+- Brand new [Projects](https://huangxuan.me/Projects/) page!
+It combines previous Projects and Tag page and it's backward-cmpatible.
 Shout out to [@kitian616/jekyll-TeXt-theme](https://github.com/kitian616/jekyll-TeXt-theme) of bringing this idea.
 - Improve engineering by extracting duplicated liquid templates into reuseable includes.
 This was proposed in #74 by @Kaijun but postponed for entirely 2.5 years!
 I wasn't able to merge his PR directly because of long-time divegence but the credit is belonging to @Kaijun.
 - Improved code block.
 Long-wanted line number are supported out of the box (thanks for @SmilingParadise's help from Sina Weibo), the default theme is updated to Atom One Dark as well (checkout FQA for how to change to your farovite theme)